GiftIT/GiftIt/README.md

 4. Check your project for compilation error, if everything is OK, configure your tomcat server in IDEA.
 Click  on edit configuration=>click on green plus in left-right corner=> choose TOMCAT EE SERVER=> remain all configuration by default=>go to Deployment and add artifact giftIT:war exploded.

 5. After that run your application and provding of successful deployment you will be redirected to main page of project(index.html)

+TO run build and run docker
+docker build -t name .
+docker run -i -t -p8080:8080 name and then
+    service tomcat7 start
+it will start your very own tomcat instance on docker with this project

+to access it go to
+    localhost:8080
+Profit.
+You are awesome!